insulation and r-value for commercial roofs

 If you already have two roofing layers, and under 25% saturated insulation, what can be performed is a silicone restoration membrane.

-The silicone restoration membrane (SRM) is a seamless roofing system that restores your current roof and can bring it back under a 10-20-year warranty.
+The silicone roof coating system is a seamless roofing system that restores your current roof and can bring it back under a 10-20-year warranty.

-The best advantage of an SRM is that it’s considered maintenance by building codes and is not considered another roofing layer.
+The best advantage of a roof coating system is that it’s considered maintenance by building codes and is not considered another roofing layer.

 What happens if I have more than 25% saturation under my roof?

-If you have more than 25% saturation, it’s best to remove your roof and all of the insulation and start over.
+If your roof is more than 25% saturated, it’s best to remove it and all of the insulation and start over.

 In this scenario, you would need to make sure your next roof meets or exceeds the R-values in the earlier sections.